Uganda Red Cross Society

 School going girls who get blood on their clothes are also often teased by teachers, boys or other girls, and this has been reported as a significant cause of school drop outs for girls.

-About the Ugandan Red Cross Society (URCS)
+About the Uganda Red Cross Society (URCS)

-Ugandan Red Cross Society (URCS) is a membership humanitarian organisation incorporated in 1964, by an enactment of the Red Cross Act, Cap 57 of the laws of Uganda.
+Uganda Red Cross Society (URCS) is a membership humanitarian organisation incorporated in 1964, by an enactment of the Red Cross Act, Cap 57 of the laws of Uganda.
 In 1965, URCS became a member of the International Federation of the Red Cross and Red Crescent in 1965.

 URCS performs an auxiliary role to the Government of Uganda, to give humanitarian support during times of emergencies.
 URCS collaborates with a diversified portfolio of partners including the Government of Uganda, the United Nations, Red Cross National Societies, Civil Society organisations and private corporate entities among others.
 URCS has 500,000 registered members and volunteers countrywide with over 15 Million beneficiaries and people reached for the period 2020 – 2022.